karo-electronics/welcome/yocto/yocto_how_to_change_baseboard.md

-The DT files as given by Ka-Ro are still following the simple syntax of the Devicetree as outlined in the Kernel Documentation [1] or the offical DT webpage [2][3].
+The DT files as given by Ka-Ro are still following the simple syntax of the Devicetree as outlined in the Kernel Documentation [1] or the offical DT webpage [2] [3].

 ### Understanding the tools used
 The tools used in the development cycle are basic tools of any Linux
 distribution:

 VCS:
- `git`<br>
+ `git`
 Editor:
- `emacs`
+ `emacs`, `nano`, ``

-if they are not installed the integrated package system, which essentially all majo Distributions have, will have it available to you on just a view commands.
+if they are not installed the integrated package system, which essentially all major Distributions have, will have it available to you on just a view commands.

 ---

 _**Note:**
-Be aware that command line rulez, even when you get a GUI frontends, which are usually just is a python/perl/tcl/json wrapper for the command line tools.
+Be aware that command line rulez, even when you get a GUI frontends, where many are just is a python/perl/tcl/json wrapper for the command line tools.
 Experience shows that, while GUI frontends are good at common task and superb at visualisation of relationships of commits and/or branches, it is preferable to use the CLI tools as they generally offer more control._